dudewheresmycode/course-terrain-tool/docs/getting-started.md

 <img src="images/setup-screen.jpg" width="400" />

-The first time you launch CTT, you'll likely be presented with a prompt to install some required tools.
-We recommend clicking the Install Required Tools and using our built-in installer.
-But if you have trouble, or prefer to do things manually, you can opt to install the [required libraries](/libraries) yourself.
+The first time you launch CTT, you'll likely be presented with a prompt to install some [required tools](/libraries).
+We recommend clicking the **Install Required Tools** button and letting our built-in installer run (be patient, this process can take a little while).
+But if you have trouble, or prefer to do things manually, you can opt to [manually install](/libraries#manually-install-required-tools) the required libraries yourself.
 Then simply relaunch CTT and we should detect the tools on your system.

 ### Setting The Center Point

 There's two ways to set the center point on the map.
-1. **Shift-Click**: Set the center point on the map by holding shift while left-clicking.
+1. **Shift-Click**: Set the center point by holding shift while left-clicking on the map.
-2. **Search Box**: Enter a latitude / longitude in the search box and
+2. **Search Box**: Or you can enter a latitude / longitude in the search box and select the `Set Center As` option.

     <img src="images/set-center.jpg" width="250" />

 ### Setting inner/outer